 Omaha Public Schools are re-segregating today.
 Neighborhoods in Omaha are severely segregated.
 Throughout the city, black and brown people are routinely followed through stores, disproportionately pulled over by police and much, much more.
 Following, I detail research findings that show the areas of education, healthcare, economic development and policing demonstrate clear racial segregation throughout Omaha.
 Racism isn’t just a physical phenomenon in Omaha; its a systemic, cultural and attitudinal reality present throughout the city.

-In separate Wikipedia articles, I have detailed the history of the Civil Rights movement in Omaha, as well as many of the ethnic and racial groups in the city, including African Americans, Mexicans, Greeks, and several others.
-I did this because of the gross patterns of cultural racism and structural racism in the city that are so startlingly obvious to anyone that actually pays attention.
+Throughout this website, I have detailed the history of the Civil Rights movement in Omaha, as well as many of the ethnic and racial groups in North Omaha.
+I have also started articles about African Americans, Mexicans, Greeks, and several other ethnic and racial groups in Omaha on Wikipedia.
+I did this because of the patterns of cultural racism and structural racism in the city that are so startlingly obvious to anyone that actually pays attention.

-These patterns highlight the reality that Omaha is racist.
-While this isn’t true of every single person in every single place all of the time, I believe it is important to highlight patterns of racism that define a part of the city’s character that few people readily acknowledge.
+The patterns revealed in the following article show the reality that Omaha is racist.
+While this isn’t true of every single person in every single place all of the time, I believe it is important to highlight patterns of racism that define a part of the city’s historical character that few people readily acknowledge.

 Early Racism in Omaha